leolee99/CLIP_ITM/README.md

 A simple pytorch implementation of baseline based-on [**CLIP**](https://arxiv.org/abs/2103.00020) for Image-text Retrieval.

-This project provides a CLIP-based training and evaluation framework for image-text retrieval on MS-COCO dataset.
+This project provides a CLIP-based training and evaluation framework for image-text retrieval on commonly used MS-COCO dataset.

 ## Requirements